 This covers the 50 largest corporate entities in Australia, judged by a weighted assessment of Australian tax revenue and overall GHG emissions.
 InfluenceMap’s analysis ranks companies based on their overall support or opposition to Paris-aligned climate policy, both in their direct policy engagement and indirect policy engagements via their trade associations.

 Strong oppositional lobbying from fossil-fuel value chain sectors are strongly outweighing supportive voices.
 This is having significant, negative consequences for Australian climate policy.
-Of the 14 policies profiled by InfluenceMap on this platform, 6 had been weakened following overwhelmingly negative lobbying from the corporate sector.
+Of the 14 policies analyzed by InfluenceMap, 6 had been weakened following overwhelmingly negative lobbying from the corporate sector.

 The research highlights the increasing number of statements made by companies and industry associations communicating support for net zero emissions by 2050, while lobbying against science-based pathways to achieve this goal.